-In Part I we discussed popper topwater baits.
-In this article we will continue our discussion of topwater baits by including "walking" type baits like the Heddon Zara Spook, Strike Pro USA Finesse Walking Stick, Skipshad, and the Ambush Pop-A-Long.
+In Part I, we discussed popper topwater baits.
+This article will continue our discussion of topwater baits by including "walking" type baits like the Heddon Zara Spook, Berkley J-Walker, Damiki Rambler 120, and the Lucky Craft Sammy.

-When talking about the action of baits like the Zara Spook the first thing comes to mind is the "Walk the Dog" retrieve.
+When talking about the action of baits like the Zara Spook, the "Walk the Dog" retrieve first comes to mind.
 Twitched properly, the lure slides from side to side during the retrieve.
 Bass love the motion.
-I prefer to stand while fishing, point the rod at the water, with slack removed, begin twitching the rod tip down and toward your feet in short, rhythmic pulls.
-Each subsequent twitch should be done on a slack line, using the wrist only.
-The length of each pull, along with the cadence, determine the distance the lure travels on each glide.
+I prefer to stand while fishing, point the rod at the water, with slack removed, begin twitching the rod tip down and toward your feet, in short, rhythmic pulls.
+Each subsequent twitch should be done on a slackline, using the wrist only.
+The length of each pull, along with the cadence, determines the distance the lure travels on each glide.

-There is one thing for certain that there is nothing like a bass blowing up on a topwater bait.
-Hopefully by following some of the tips that I outlined on walking type baits you can experience that same thrill of a bass exploding on top of the water.
+There is one thing for sure: there is nothing like a bass blowing up on a topwater bait.
+Hopefully, by following some of the tips I outlined on walking type baits, you can experience that same thrill of a bass exploding on top of the water.